kyuen2/khyuen-VGT/README.md

 This is the main code for the Velocity Gradient Technique (Yuen & Lazarian 2017a,b, Lazarian et.al 2017, Lazarian & Yuen 2018ab, Yuen et.al 2018a, Lazarian et.a 2018a, Hu et.al 2018a)

-The code embedded here records the **development of the codes over the past few years**.
+The code embedded here records the **development of the codes over the past few years, which might not be up-to-date**.
 For each file they have their own license file.
 You are free to edit them.

 ## Prerequisite